tributech-solutions/tributech-docs/docs/quickstart/create-dataset.md

 # Create a Dataset

 Once the deployment is complete you should be able to access the newly created Node under "[deployment-name].dataspace-node.com".
 You will be redirected to a login-page, enter the credentials specified in the setup process.
-After a successfull login the admin-app of the Data Space Node should be visible
+After a successfull login, the Dataspace Admin App of the Data Space Node should be visible.

 ## Add - New Dataset